NeutroniumCore/neutronium-vue/README.md

 - `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload for developing using web browser.

-- `npm run build_debug`: build for neutronium usage with HTML/CSS/JS minification using source maps.
+- `npm run build`: build for neutronium usage with HTML/CSS/JS minification.
 Just reference the generated `dist\build.js` and `dist\index.htnl` in the neutronium project.

-- `npm run build_prod`: Same as  `npm run build_debug` without map sources.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
 Also check out the [breaking changes in vue-loader@9.0.0](https://github.com/vuejs/vue-loader/releases/tag/v9.0.0).